10 Wedding Bummers You’re Not Allowed to Freak Out About

-We know, it's so rude, but like we said before, take the high road and try to let it go.
+Like we said before: Take the high road and try to let it go.

 9. A few pink blooms show up in the centerpieces when you specifically said, "No pink!"

-It happens, but at the end of the day, who cares?
+It happens, but at the end of the day, no one will care.

 10. One of your bridesmaids shows up with neon green nail polish (after you told everyone to come to the ceremony with a neutral mani).

-It's kind of annoying since you specificied how you'd like everyone's nails done, but thankfully manicures are pretty hard to see, if we're being honest, so at least she didn't show up in a neon dress you never approved.
+It's kind of annoying since you specified how you'd like everyone's nails done, but thankfully manicures are pretty hard to see.
+At least she didn't show up in a neon dress you never approved.

 Bottom line?
 Don't sweat the bummers.
-Embrace them and be confident that your wedding is going to be totally unique and you.
+Embrace them and be confident that your wedding is going to be amazing, no matter what.